jeremy-jarvis/applitools-demo/setting-up-applitools.md

 ## Configure Protractor to Execute the Visual Tests

 Protractor is currently configured to run the standard E2E test suite.
-We need to configure Protractor to also be able to run the visual (Applitools) tests.
+We need to configure Protractor to also run the visual (Applitools) tests.
 We'll have two separate NPM scripts, one for each test suite.

 Add this script to `package.json`: